Your students are your most valuable asset for university fundraising, be it traditional phone calls, giving days, or any other campaign.

 Remember that your target audience are young people and that fun is a major factor in their lives.

 So, make sure to highlight that they can expect a relaxed, fun, and engaging atmosphere at the workplace.
 They will appreciate the fact that it will be possible for them to work on their homework assignments during their shifts.
 Playing games and winning prizes is an added bonus to joining your fundraising team.
+To enhance these online activities, using room scheduling templates can also be one way to improve organization and productivity.

 However, emphasize that all this will be in balance with the professional aspects of the role.
 In addition to being fun, this job is an excellent resume builder.